katersonnbert/gitnotes/build_NixMx.md

-How to build nix-mx under linux:
+How to build nix-mx under Linux:
 ================================

 - fetch and build nix: